 This year’s book—Five Practices for Equity-Focused School Leadership (ASCD, 2021), co-authored by Professor George Theoharis—was a timely choice, especially in light of the April 2021 New York State Education Department’s call to action “for all schools in New York State to develop policies that advance diversity, equity, and inclusion (DEI) as a priority in their schools.”

-“So many districts are addressing DEI issues in their strategic goals, it was a good time to offer this to member districts,” says Leela George, a professor in SOE’s Department of Teaching and Leadership and Executive Director of The Study Council.
+“So many districts are addressing DEI issues in their strategic goals, it was a good time to offer this to member districts,” says Leela George, SOE Professor and and Executive Director of The Study Council.

 The Right Thing to Do

 Deputy Superintendent Joseph DeBarbieri of the Baldwinsville Central School District represents one of 24 Central New York school districts involved in the yearlong book study initiative, which meets online.
 DeBarbieri, a student in SOE’s Ed.D. in Educational Leadership program, offers three reasons for his decision to enroll himself as well as 30 of his district’s administrators.

 First, after Theoharis shared his new book with his doctoral students, DeBarbieri says he purchased it for his administration team and began a district-wide equity audit, one of the practical steps toward equity-focused leadership the book’s co-authors suggest.

 “We saw inequities at Baldwinsville, such as student access to accelerated programs,” says DeBarbieri.
 “There are no students of color in these programs despite our open enrollment practice, and we began asking, ‘Why is there no participation now when there has been in the past?'”

 DeBarbieri also notes that the Baldwinsville CSD Board of Education joined the district’s DEI effort by requiring administrators to conduct equity audits as they relate to board goals.
 “This solidified our need to do the book study with our administrators.”